What is Woot?

 - Will I receive customer support like I'm used to?

-- Not quite.
-If you buy something you don't end up liking or you have what marketing people call "buyer's remorse," sell it on Craigslist or at a garage sale.
+- If you buy something you don't end up liking or you have what marketing people call "buyer's remorse," sell it on Craigslist or at a garage sale.
 It's likely you'll make money doing this and save everyone a hassle.
 If the item doesn't work, first, find out what you're doing wrong.
 Yes, we know you think the item is bad, but it's probably your fault.
 Google your problem, or come back to that product discussion in our community and ask other people if they know.
 Try to call the manufacturer and ask if they know.
-If you give up and must return it to us, then follow on to the next FAQ entry.
+If you give up, then go to our Support page to communicate the issue with our Customer Support Team or follow on to the next FAQ entry.

-- How do I return a defective product?
+- How do I return a damaged or defective product?

 - Can Woot start listing sale prices in the blog entries?